The Pathway

 Admission Requirements:

-- Minimum of 18 years of age prior to the start of the Clinical Rotations (EMS 1070)
+• Minimum of 18 years of age before the start of the Clinical Rotations (EMS 1070)

 Students who register for EMT will take ALL classes in one year as a 12th grade student.